talrasha007/co-stream-helper/README.md

 your_source_stream.pipe(ms).pipe(your_dest_stream);

-// parallel param will allow you to process data parallelly, but the sequence of data may be changed, be careful.
+// parallel param will allow you to process data parallelly, but the sequence of data may be changed if you have async call in the processor.
 // cs.object.map (cs.map with default opt { objectMode: true })
 // cs.string.map (cs.map with default opt { encoding: 'utf8' })
 ```